Peircy Brett: Early career

 Born the son of Peircy Brett, a master in the navy, Brett joined the Royal Navy as a volunteer in around 1725.
 Promoted to lieutenant on 6 December 1734, he was appointed to the fourth-rate HMS Falkland.
 In July 1738 he transferred to the fifth-rate HMS Adventure and later that year to HMS Gloucester, one of the ships which sailed under then-Commodore George Anson for the Pacific in September 1740.

 In February 1741 Brett transferred to Anson's own ship, the fourth-rate HMS Centurion, as second lieutenant, and in this capacity, he commanded the landing party which sacked and burned the town of Paita in November 1741.
 After the capture of the Spanish treasure ship "Nuestra Señora de Covadonga", Brett became first lieutenant.

-On 30 September 1743, Anson made him captain of the Centurion when Anson himself had to leave the ship for a time in Canton.
-Once the party returned to England, on the arrival of the Centurion at Spithead on 15 June 1744 the Admiralty refused to confirm Brett's promotion to post-captain, although they did give Brett a new commission as post-captain dated the day the ship anchored.
-However, on 29 December 1744 the original commission date (30 September 1743) was confirmed under a new Admiralty Board of which Anson was a member.
+On 30 September 1743, Anson named Brett captain of Centurion when Anson himself had to leave the ship for a time in Canton.
+However the Admiralty refused to confirm the promotion when Brett returned to England in 1744 Instead, Brett was named as post-captain in command of the newly-built 44-gun fifth rate frigate Mary Galley and assigned to patrol duties in the English Channel.
+His promotion to captain was not confirmed until 29 December 1744 when a new Admiralty Board was convened which included Anson himself as a voting member.

 During the Jacobite rising Brett saw action on 9 July 1745, when as captain of the fourth-rate HMS Lion he exchanged fire with the French ships Elizabeth and the Du Teillay.
 The Du Teillay at the time was carrying Charles Edward Stuart to Scotland with supplies and funds to support his cause.
 The Lion suffered severe damage and had to give up the pursuit and Charles eventually landed at Eriskay.
 He transferred to the command of the third-rate HMS Yarmouth in 1747 and commanded her at the First Battle of Cape Finisterre in May 1747 during the War of the Austrian Succession.